Two men are working with a drone. One man is holding the controller while the other is adjusting the settings on the drone.

 New Opportunities: Care Workforce Pathways in New Zealand

-Amid the Covid-19 pandemic, the worldwide demand for healthcare workers has surged.
-In response, countries such as New Zealand are devising innovative solutions.
+Amid the Covid-19 pandemic, the worldwide demand for healthcare workers has surged, highlighting the critical importance of having a robust and responsive healthcare system.
+In response to this heightened demand, countries such as New Zealand are devising innovative solutions to attract and retain skilled healthcare professionals.

 Introducing the Care Workforce Residence Pathway